Reach out! We’re available by email or phone and can answer all of your questions.

 - Standard Curve

-Acetylcholinesterase (AChE) appears critical to both development and function of the nervous system.
-Acetylcholine (ACh) is an essential neurotransmitter in the central and peripheral nervous systems.
-Impairment of cholinergic neurotransmission is well-established in Alzheimer’s disease, though the relevance early on as well as in mild cognitive impairment is contested.
-Other intentional or environmental impairment methods were found using organophosphates and carbamates with anticholinergic properties.
+Acetylcholinesterase (AChE) is an enzyme that breaks down the key neurotransmitter Acetylcholine (ACh).
+AChE appears critical to both the development and function of the nervous system.
+Acetylcholine is an essential neurotransmitter for cholinergic neurons in the central and peripheral nervous systems.
+Cholinergic neurons are essential in regulating the circadian rhythm and modulating memory processes.
+Impairment of cholinergic neurotransmission is well-established in Alzheimer’s disease (AD).
+AChE inhibitors are established therapeutics that inhibit ACh breakdown and prolong cholinergic neuronal firing.
+These inhibitors are the most common form of AD treatment.
 The use of AChE inhibitors as therapeutic agents and pesticides has spurred detailed investigations of cholinesterases since their identification.